 • Pat fillets dry with a paper towel.
 Season fillets on both sides with salt and pepper.

-• Heat oil in a large nonstick or cast-iron skillet over medium heat.
+• Heat oil in a large oven safe skillet over medium heat.
 Add onions; cook for 3 minutes, or until translucent and fragrant.
 Add garlic; cook for 1 minute, constantly stirring to avoid burning.

 • Add Clamato®, evaporated milk, cornstarch, lime juice, and lime zest; mix to combine.
 Cook for 5 – 6 minutes, frequently stirring, until sauce thickens a little.
 Place fish fillets over the sauce.